Kein/awsgtools/README.md

 ## ImHex
-AW_SaveData.hexpat is a port of the 010 template to open-source [ImHex](https://imhex.werwolv.net/) Currently it lacks some of the features of the base 010 template.
+AW_SaveData.hexpat is a port of the 010 template to open-source [ImHex](https://imhex.werwolv.net/) It lacks some of the features of the base 010 template like previews for some data, but otherwise indentical.

 # Tools